 The EU and the United States have operated both jointly and divergently on the bilateral diplomatic agenda, particularly in the areas of Russia, Iran, and climate change.
 In terms of international sanctions, the Russian annexation of Crimea in 2014 was immediately met by the EU with a series of escalating diplomatic responses, including condemnation of the act, nonrecognition of annexation, travel bans, and asset-freezing against persons involved (EU Newsroom, 2019).
 Similarly, the U.S. Department of the Treasury designated seven individuals and one entity contributing to the situation, the U.S. Department of Commerce (2014) expanded export restrictions on Russia, and pre-existing U.S. sanctions were intensified to harm specific Russian economic sectors.

 On the topic of climate change, the EU has led the transatlantic region against sharp diplomatic divergence with U.S. Republican administrations (George W. Bush and Donald Trump).
-The negotiation of the 1997 Kyoto Protocol, which was a key diplomatic priority of the EU, ended with the U.S. withdrawal in 2001, prompting the EU to (a) quickly reach a deal with Russia to ratify the protocol in exchange for membership to the WTO and (b) push for the ratification of the subsequent 2001 Marrakesh Agreements regarding Kyoto’s technical implementation (Delreux & Ohler, 2019).
+The negotiation of the 1997 Kyoto Protocol, which was a key diplomatic priority of the EU, ended with the U.S. withdrawal in 2001, prompting the EU to (a) quickly reach a deal with Russia to ratify the protocol in exchange for membership to the WTO and (b) push for the ratification of the subsequent 2001 Marrakesh Agreements regarding Kyoto’s technical implementation (Delreux & Ohler, "Climate Policy in European Union Politics," this work).
 Yet during the unsuccessful negotiations in Copenhagen in 2009, the EU was relegated to the backseat as the United States dominated the endgame of the negotiations.
-The EU then changed approach and adopted greater pragmatism, taking on the midway point of leader and mediator, “lediator,” and invested more in diplomatic coalition-building activities with third countries (Bäckstrand & Elgström, 2013; Delreux & Ohler, 2019).
+The EU then changed approach and adopted greater pragmatism, taking on the midway point of leader and mediator, “lediator,” and invested more in diplomatic coalition-building activities with third countries (Bäckstrand & Elgström, 2013; Delreux & Ohler, "Climate Policy in European Union Politics," this work).
 The United States has again diverged from the EU position in its withdrawal from the Paris Agreement, producing a setback in global governance and new requirement for EU adaptation to global climate action.
-Thus, the EU has frequently adapted it role as a leader in climate change both with and despite American willingness to contradict the EU position.
+Thus, the EU has frequently adapted its role as a leader in climate change both with and despite American willingness to contradict the EU position.

 One of the crucial debates in the transatlantic relationship is whether the United States remains committed to lead in the transatlantic area and world affairs.
 The 2018 survey of the Chicago Council on Global Affairs indicates 7 in 10 Americans are in favor of the United States taking an active part in world affairs (70%), the highest recorded level of support since 1974 except for 2002; and majorities of the public say that the United States should participate in the Iran deal (66%) and the Paris Agreement (68%).
 When people are asked about the global influence of other nations around the world, Americans are clearly aware of a rising China, with an average of 7.3 out of 10, followed by the EU (6.8) and Russia (6.6) (Chicago Council on Global Affairs, 2018).